 - Pro-broken life

 We should be for the vulnerable in other words, whatever the person’s point of vulnerability.
 This is what it means to be consistently pro-life, which I believe is the general thrust of the gospels.
 It’s to be pro-every life, even that of enemies.
-And this is not achieveable without as being pro-reconcilation, which also means pro-forgiveness and pro-repentance.
+And this is not achievable without as being pro-reconciliation, which also means pro-forgiveness and pro-repentance.